aaron-grau/curic/rails/projects/music_app/README.md

        user GET    /users/:id(.:format)                   users#show
 ```

-Also, edit the `application.html.erb` layout so that a logged in user is
-displayed a "sign-out" button.
+Create login/signup views and edit `application.html.erb` layout so that a logged in user is displayed a "sign-out" button and a logged-out user is displayed links to sign-up or sign-in pages.

+### Styling

+Spend a few minutes adding some styling to your session forms.
+* Add a `Music App` header and with a snazzy font to `application.html.erb`
+* Use `flex` to display our logged-in or logged-out info in the right-hand side of our `Music App` header
+* Default link styling is pretty ugly, while keeping our `<a>` tags let's make our links look more like buttons by using `background-color` and `border-radius`
+* Improve upon our session forms by changing the spacing and alignment of their elements

 [rails-guides-callbacks]:http://guides.rubyonrails.org/v3.2.13/active_record_validations_callbacks.html#available-callbacks
 [bcrypt-documentation]:https://github.com/codahale/bcrypt-ruby